radiorabe/artwork/README.md

-# artwork
+# Radio Bern RaBe Artwork
-Radio Bern RaBe Artwork
+This repository holds various artwork used by other RaBe repositories and IT services.